 Freshman Starks leads Texas A&M past Arkansas 80-66

-COLLEGE STATION, Texas (AP) — Texas A&M might have found its point guard of the future - and its point guard of the present for a program desperately trying to make the NCAA Tournament.
-Freshman T.J.
-Starks scored 16 points and A&M used a strong second half to defeat Arkansas 80-66 on Tuesday night in Reed Arena.
+COLLEGE STATION, Texas (AP) — Freshman guard T.J.
+Starks scored 16 points and Texas A&M used a strong second half to defeat Arkansas 80-66 on Tuesday night in Reed Arena.

 The Aggies clutched a 33-32 halftime lead despite committing 12 turnovers in the first 20 minutes.
 A&M (14-8, 3-6 Southeastern Conference) came out hot in the second half, building a 44-34 lead a little more than two minutes in thanks to a dunk by Tyler Davis and 3-pointers from D.J.
 Hogg, Starks and Admon Gilder.